rnajena/mycovista/README.md

 To use `Mycovista`, edit the `config.yaml` file
 * specify the pipeline you want to use: long or hybrid mode
 * insert additional information:
+  * path to input short reads
+  * path to input long reads
-  * path of the input and output folders
+  * path to output folder
   * names of the bacterial strains

+*Note: The raw read files must contain the name of the strain in the file name.*

-A `python` script helps you to generate several folders for the output.
+A `python` script helps you to generate all folders required for the output.
 Just run:

 ``python scripts/create.py``